Jerophin123/game_of_death/README.md

 ---

-## 📜 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

 ## 📧 Contact

 Questions, suggestions, or fan mail?
-Open an issue or contact the repository owner at (mailto:jerophindegreat78@gmail.com).
+Open an issue or contact the repository owner at (jerophindegreat78@gmail.com).

 ---